jeremyraby/courseNotes/tableau/tableau.md

 *Format Pane*: The Format pane is on the left side of the workbook, and it contains various formatting settings.
 It controls the entire view of the worksheet, as well as the individual fields in the view.

 *Green field*: Continuous, measurable, divisible data.
 Heights, weights, lengths.
 Generally adds an axis to the view.
 1 axis per field.
 Placing 1 green field each on the row and column shelf results in a scatterplot with only 1 data point (the sum of the two fields) - break it down by adding blue fields to the marks shelf.
+- Tableau *must* aggregate continuous data *before* it will be visualized
+  - May be required to determine *how* you want it aggregated before it will populate in the View
+- Some data could be either blue or green (discrete or continuous) depending on context.
+  - Right click to select Dimension, Attribute, Measure

 *Level of Detail expression (LOD)*: The level of detail Expression is a syntax that supports the combination of various dimensions other than the view level.
 With the help of detail expressions, one can attach multiple dimensions with an aggregate expression.